 On Colonsay and Oronsay the focus has been mainly on corncrakes and choughs.
 Management agreements with farmers and crofters have successfully achieved the habitat conditions required, with the long term aim of encouraging entry to the Rural Development Contract (RDC) system.
 Access to RDCs is not always easy for small units like crofts, nor on sites with perhaps only one or two qualifying interests; this work would never have happened without the support of HELP.

 Grazing and cropping management of our Oronsay nature reserve has increasingly led to high levels of plant diversity.
-This, perhaps in conjunction with the 2013 summer weather conditions, has led to a remarkable response by the marsh fritillary butterfly with over 1,000 webs (communities of the butterfly caterpillars) and, equally remarkable – although harder to predict – an incredible 160 spikes of rare orchid Irish Ladies Tresses.
+This, perhaps in conjunction with the 2013 summer weather conditions, has led to a remarkable response by the marsh fritillary butterfly with more than 1,000 webs (communities of the butterfly caterpillars) and, equally remarkable – although harder to predict – an incredible 160 spikes of rare orchid Irish Ladies Tresses.
 The Colonsay CITO became an integral part of the island visitors’ experience offering 130 walks or events each year and engaging with 640 people in 2013.

 On Islay HELP has been essential in erecting thousands of metres of fencing to target grazing management to benefit chough, particularly on The Oa nature reserve.
 Island-wide the HELP Project Officer has worked closely with SNH and the Scottish Chough Forum to identify key sites for the provision of nest sites.
 These have been remarkably successful with an immediate response from breeding birds.

 Hundreds of metres of paths have been laid and signs and way-markers installed to guide and inform visitors to these special areas.
 Also helping to guide and inform has been the Islay CITO, organising regular walks on both reserves (Loch Gruinart and The Oa) and a programme of events, open days, school liaison and Family Fun days.
-This part of the HELP part-funded a report from Butterfly Conservation looking at butterfly populations across the region, ensuring that the picture for Argyll was much more complete than might otherwise be the case.
+This part of the HELP part-funded a report from Butterfly Conservation looking at butterfly populations across the region, ensuring the picture for Argyll was much more complete than might otherwise be the case.

-Corncrake management agreements were also employed on Islay, meaning that in 2013 against a significant overall decline in corncrake numbers Islay’s population remained the same – a credit to those farmers and crofters taking part.
+Corncrake management agreements were also employed on Islay, meaning in 2013 against a significant overall decline in corncrake numbers Islay’s population remained the same – a credit to those farmers and crofters taking part.
 Advice on conservation management, for corncrakes, choughs, butterflies and plants was freely offered across all the islands.

-HELP has had an impact on wildlife and humans alike in the Argyll Islands; it is clear that there will be a lasting effect to the benefit of both.
+HELP has had an impact on wildlife and humans alike in the Argyll Islands; it is clear there will be a lasting effect to the benefit of both.
 Associated management and research will continue and the trails and interpretation will remain to enhance the understanding and enjoyment of both residents of and visitors to these remarkable islands.

 Learning from each other